rczyrnik/Find-A-Flatmate/README.md

 _Exploring the way users interact on an app-based roommate matching platform._

 ## Introduction
-I partnered with an app-based roommate matching platform to investigate what factors influence whether a user can find a roommate through their app.
-Because the app doesn't follow up with sers to find which have successfully matched through the app, they define success as two users starting a conversation through the in-platform messaging service.

-I developed a model that more effectively identifies whether a particular user will respond to a message.
-With this model, the platform can be more selective in recommending possible matches.
+I partnered with an app-based roommate finding platform to investigate the reasons behind a low message response rate.
+I built a model that can predict when users will respond, and discovered that most of the time it's not a bad match that's at fault, but simply a recipient that was never likely to engage in the first place.
+With my model, the app can better suggest potential roommates by avoiding matches that were never likely to respond.

 ## The Data Set
 The data set included 25,000 users who together sent over 30,000 messages.